AgrImOnIA-project/AgrImOnIA_Data/README.md

 # What is Agrimonia dataset?

-These scripts are used in the AgrImOnIA_Dataset building process.

 The AgrImOnIA dataset is a comprehensive dataset relating air quality and livestock (expressed as the density of bovines and swine bred) along with weather and other variables.
 This dataset is a collection of estimated daily values for a range of measurements of different dimensions as: air quality, meteorology, emissions, livestock animals and land use.
 Data are related to Lombardy and the surrounding area for 2016-2021, inclusive.
 The surrounding area is obtained by applying a 0.3° buffer on Lombardy borders.
 The data uses several aggregation and interpolation methods to estimate the measurement for all days.

 # Programming languages used